googlemaps/url-signing/URLsigner/README.md

 2. Select the Maps Static API or Static Street View API from the list at the top marked "All Google Maps Platform APIs"
 3. Copy the 28-character Current Secret (including the "=" sign at the end)
 ![URL Signing Secret in API project](./01-CurrentSecret.png)
-4. Open the staticSigner/staticSigner.psm1 file in a code editor
+4. Open the URLsigner/URLsigner.psm1 file in a code editor
 5. Find the line starting with
 ```$script:secretKey = ```
 and replace the dummy signing secret with the one from your project
-6. Save the staticSigner.psm1 file
+6. Save the URLsigner.psm1 file
 ---
 ## Importing the module and preparing to sign URLs
-After you've saved the ```staticSigner``` folder containing the ```staticSigner.psm1``` file to your PowerShell profile path, you can import the module from a PowerShell command line:
+After you've saved the ```URLsigner``` folder containing the ```URLsigner.psm1``` file to your PowerShell profile path, you can import the module from a PowerShell command line:
-**```PS> Import-Module staticSigner```**
+**```PS> Import-Module URLsigner```**
 ![Import-Module command](./02-Import-Module.png)
 Before signing a Static Maps or Static Street View URL, you need to run the ```Set-SecretKey``` command:
 **```PS> Set-SecretKey "jdW0fdx88bGYVwTCxIjWSpBJMoo="```**
 ![Set-SecretKey command](./03-Set-SecretKey.png)
 (this secret key has already been regenerated -- get your actual URL Signing Secret from the [Maps-APIs Credentials](https://console.cloud.google.com/google/maps-apis/credentials) page of your project)
-If you've already edited staticSigner.psm1 to replace the dummy default key with your actual URL Signing Secret, you can use:
+If you've already edited URLsigner.psm1 to replace the dummy default key with your actual URL Signing Secret, you can use:
 **```PS> Set-SecretKey```**
 to use the default you've set.